Colorful Kitchen Islands

 A kitchen island is comparable to a great piece of furniture.
 So why not give it a splash of color?
-These colorful kitchen islands offer stunning work space for hardworking kitchens.
+These colorful kitchen islands are stunning work spaces for hardworking kitchens.

-A blue-and-white color palette is traditonal, but the cobalt island is a bold take on the classic look.
+A blue-and-white color palette is traditional, but the cobalt island is a bold take on the classic look.
 Outfitted with display space for a collection of dishware, the island is both pretty and practical.
+Before priming and painting, install dowel rods on shallow shelves to prevent serving plates from crashing down.

-Fresh, lemony green paint creates a lively atmosphere in this sunny kitchen.
+Fresh, lemony-yellow paint creates a lively atmosphere in this sunny kitchen.
 White cabinetry and tiles allow the bright island to shine, and turquoise stools offset the citrus hue with another pop of bright color.
+Try out this look in your home to bring a sense of summer into the kitchen year-round.
+Because kitchen cabinets withstand a lot of daily use, look for a paint with a hard finish, such as satin.

 Combined with white subway tile and barely-there gray cabinetry, this charcoal gray island feels right at home.
-Stainless-steel appliances and accessories, plus the matte finish on the cabinetry, creates a chic and contemporary look.
+Stainless-steel appliances and accessories create a chic and contemporary look.
+To get a super-smooth paint finish on your cabinets, choose a self-leveling paint.

 A soft gray-blue island looks rustic with its custom woodwork and butcher-block top.
-Minus a few other pops of color, the rest of the kitchen is white, allowing the island to take center stage.
+Other than a few other pops of color, the rest of the kitchen is white, allowing the island to take center stage.
+Rehab a set of thrift store stools with a fresh coat of high-gloss enamel paint.
+Put felt or rubber protectors on each leg to prevent scratches on your wood flooring.

 Learn tips and tricks for choosing the best paint color for your island on the first try.